JuanPabloDiaz/platzi/readme.md

 ## I NEED TO FIX IT, THIS IS MY README FILE FOR ALL PLATZI COURSES!

-A variety of courses, assigments and many more activities developed using Platzi.com as my main source of information.
+This repo is a consolidation of all my education progress using [Platzi](https://platzi.com) as my main source of information.
+It has a variety of courses, assigments, challenges and many more activities developed over the years.

 XXXX